-If you do decide to purchase raw cacao butter, be sure to store it in a cool, dry place.
-Cacao butter generally has a shelf life of two to three years if it hasn’t been exposed to heat or wet conditions.
+If you decide to purchase raw cacao butter, be sure to store it in a cool, dry place.
+It generally has a shelf life of two to three years if it hasn’t been exposed to heat or wet conditions.

-And as a friendly reminder, write the date you opened your cacao butter on the package so you know when to toss it.
+And as a friendly reminder, write the date you opened it on the package so you know when to toss it.

-By adding more cacao butter to your low carb life, you’ll quickly reap the positive health benefits associated with this superfood and make it one of your regular staples in no time.
+By adding more of this healthy fat to your low-carb life, you’ll reap the positive health benefits associated with this superfood and make it one of your regular staples in no time.